 Best Practice 3: Leverage Segments Beyond Email

-Don't limit the use of your new HubSpot Segments to simple email sends.
+Don't limit your new HubSpot Segments to simple email sends.
 This data is the foundation of your entire platform.

 The Segment is the Intelligence that Upgrades Your CRM

 The simple reality is that the term HubSpot Lists is gone.
-It is replaced by HubSpot Segments, and this name change reflects a profound increase in functional power.
+It has been replaced by HubSpot Segments, and this name change reflects a significant increase in functionality.
 By embracing this new approach, you move past basic data management into the realm of intelligent, context-driven customer engagement.

 When you master the advanced filtering capabilities of Segments—pulling in behavioral data, associated object properties, and even pre-conversion visitor recognition—you turn your HubSpot CRM from a static database into a unified revenue machine.
 This transition ensures your marketing is precise, your sales team is efficient, and your customers feel truly understood.